Kundarki: Demographics

 Kundarki had a population of 29,951 as of the 2011 Indian census.
 Of those, 15,863 were male and 14,088 were female.

 Political leadership

-Mohammad Saif Ilyas chairman of Kundarki.
+Mohammad Mehdi Hasan chairman of Kundarki.

 Economy

 There are no major businesses in Kundarki, but business and money flow in from nearby Moradabad.
 The town has one petrol pump (Kundarki Filling Station).
 Prachin Shiv Mandir, The Saadat Mosque & The Qazi Mosque is the main socio-cultural center.